rebeccapeltz/Flak/README.md

 ### Features
 1. The user is prevented from enter empty data for the display name, channel, or message.
 1. The browser remembers displayname and last channel selected.
 1. A Button is provided for Deleting all message provided by the current user based on display name.
-There is currently an issue with this.

 ### Requirements